+Workers’ compensation payments in Georiga work by covering your medical expenses and a percentage of your lost pay after a workplace accident.
 Workers’ compensation insurance covers almost all employees in the state of Georgia.
-Therefore, if you become injured at work, you are entitled to receive certain benefits while you recover.
-This fact likely provides some comfort, but you might wonder exactly how workers’ compensation payments work after an on-the-job injury in Georgia.
+Therefore, if you become injured at work, you are entitled to certain benefits while recovering.

 If you become injured or ill because of a work-related accident, workers’ compensation can provide you with: